syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Project-Migration.md

 ---
 layout: post
 title: Project Migration | ASP.NET MVC (Essential JS 2) | Syncfusion
-description: Project Migration is a add-in that allows you to migrate the existing Syncfusion ASP.NET MVC Application from one Essential Studio version to another version
+description: Project Migration is an add-in that allows you to migrate the existing Syncfusion ASP.NET MVC Application from one Essential Studio version to another version
 platform: extension
 control: Syncfusion Extensions
 documentation: ug